ottoak/Options-Pricing-Models/options/README.md

 ## Options Models
 This folder contains the files that define the classes to build the simulations.
 Bionmial_Models contain simple implementations of American and European put and call pricing models, with the following inputs:

-S0: Initial stock price
+S0: Initial stock price\n
-K: Strike Price
+K: Strike Price\n
-N: Number of periods
+N: Number of periods\n
-R: Interest rate
+R: Interest rate\n
-u: Proportion the stock will move up at any given node in the binomial model (proportion it will move down is 1/u
+u: Proportion the stock will move up at any given node in the binomial model (proportion it will move down is 1/u\n
-Type: call or put
+Type: call or put\n

 BS_Binomial_Models contains variants that use parameters from the black scholes equation (and allows for dividends):